What is an email signature? How do you create on and send it attached to all outgoing emails.

 Email signature contents

 There are no set rules as to what email signatures should contain.
-For personal email addresses that you use to communicate with your friends and family, including your name and contact details would be sufficient.
-Email signatures for businesses, however, can take on a whole new dimension - put in your company logo, ongoing promotions and full contact details.
+For email addresses you use for personal communication, including your name and contact details would be sufficient.
+Email signatures for businesses, however, can take on a whole new dimension.
+These can contain your company logo, ongoing promotions and full contact details.
 You can even throw in your company tag-line.

-Though fancy email signatures can contain images and colors, remember, the recipients will only be able to see those images and colors if they have chosen to accept email messages in HTML format.
-A plain text signature provides better compatibility across different email programs; the complex ones can become illegible if the recipient has opted to receive email messages in plain text format.
+Though fancy email signatures can contain images and colors, remember, the recipients will only be able to see thse embellishments if they have chosen to accept email messages in HTML format.
+A plain text signature provides better compatibility across different email programs; the complex ones may become illegible if the recipient has opted to receive email messages in plain text format.

 Creating email signatures

-There are some online services that allow you to create an email icon that you can use an email signature.
+There are some online services that allow you to create an email icon that can be used as an email signature.